MileHacker Logo

 Geographical Context

 Leshan is in the southwestern part of Sichuan Province, China.
-It holds a strategically important location at the confluence of three rivers: the Min River, the Dadu River, and the Qingyi River.
+It holds a strategically important location at the confluence consisting of three rivers: the Min River, the Dadu River, and the Qingyi River.
 This meeting point of waterways creates a natural amphitheater, with the city sprawling along the riverbanks and the Leshan Giant Buddha dramatically overlooking the junction.

 Historical Roots